History of the Parramatta Eels: 2020s

 At the start of the 2020 NRL season, Parramatta won their first five matches in a row which put them at the top of the table.
 It was the club's best start to a season since 1989.

 At the end of the 2020 regular season, Parramatta finished in third place on the table and secured a top four spot.
 It was the club's highest finish on the table since 2005.

 In the qualifying final, Parramatta lead Melbourne 12-0 early on before losing the match 36–24 at Suncorp Stadium.
 The following week in the elimination final, Parramatta played against South Sydney for the first time in a finals game since 1965.
-Parramatta lead the match 18-8 before a second hald capitulation saw them lose 38-24 ending their season.
+Parramatta led the match 18-8 before a second hald capitulation saw them lose 38-24 ending their season.

 Parramatta started the 2021 NRL season with four consecutive victories before losing to St. George Illawarra in round 5.
 They then won the next five matches in a row to sit second on the competition ladder after ten rounds.

 By round 18, the club sat entrenched within the top four of the competition with a six-point gap ahead of the fifth and sixth placed Sydney Roosters and Manly-Warringah.
 The club then suffered an end of season slump losing to Canberra, an understrength Sydney Roosters side 28-0 and then two heavy defeats against South Sydney and Manly.
 Parramatta recovered to defeat North Queensland and then pulled off one of the upsets in 2021, defeating Melbourne 22-10 which ended their 19-game winning streak.

 Parramatta would end the 2021 regular season in sixth place.
 In week one against Newcastle in the elimination final, Parramatta won a close match 28–20.
 The following week, Parramatta lost 8–6 in the lowest scoring match of the year against Penrith in the second week of the finals which ended their season.